loschtreality/CodeEval/README.md

 # CodeEval
-My solutions to the CodeEval challenges
+My solutions to the CodeEval challenges in JS and Ruby